ekamp/OS/Exam1StudyGuide.md

 <b>Thread</b> : Can be thought of as the part of a process that is related to the execution flow

+###Thread Advantages
+- Creating a threads and switching between them within a process is more efficent than switching between processes
+- Makes programming easier since the memory is shared
+- Threads on multi processor systems can be scheduled and run at the same time parallel

 <b>Multithreaded</b> : A process with more than one thread.
 However now the PCB now keeps track of the threads for that process.

 <b>Thread Control Block</b> : Thread specific information such as registers, program counters, stack pointers, priority.